News on prizes

 Markus Heilig, Professor of Psychiatry at Linköping University, receives the 2018 Söderberg Prize in Medicine for important research contributions to the understanding of affective disorders and alcoholism.

-Torsten and Wanja Söderberg Prize 2017 to Norwegian lighting and furniture designer Daniel Rybakken
+The 2017 Torsten and Wanja Söderberg Prize to Norwegian lighting and furniture designer Daniel Rybakken

-The Röhsska Museum's Torsten and Wanja Söderberg Prize Committee, with funding from the Torsten Söderberg Foundation, has decided to award Daniel Rybakken this year's prize of SEK 1 million.
+The Röhsska Museum’s selection committee for the Torsten and Wanja Söderberg Prize, funded by the Torsten Söderberg Foundation, has decided to award this year’s prize of 1 million Swedish kronor to Daniel Rybakken.

-Torsten and Wanja Söderberg Prize 2016 for Danish textile designer Margrethe Odgaard
+The 2016 Torsten and Wanja Söderberg Prize to Danish textile designer Margrethe Odgaard

-The Röhsska Museum's Torsten and Wanja Söderberg Prize Committee, with funding from the Torsten Söderberg Foundation, has decided to award Margrethe Odgaard this year's prize of SEK 1 million.
+The Röhsska Museum’s selection committee for the Torsten and Wanja Söderberg Prize, funded by the Torsten Söderberg Foundation, has decided to award Margrethe Odgaard this year’s prize of 1 million Swedish kronor.

 Alzheimer's research awarded - Söderberg Prize in Medicine 2016 to Kaj Blennow